Information about Guyam Island

-Guyam Island is part of the group of islands in the Surfing Capital of the Philippines, Siargao.
+Guyam Island is part of a group of islands in the Surfing Capital of the Philippines, Siargao.
 It is situated off the coast of General Luna town and serves as one of the three widely visited islands in Siargao; the others being Naked Island and Daku Island.
 Guyam Island is a privately owned property with caretakers to keep an eye on the tourists and collect entrance fees.

 Strategically located in a tropical country, Guyam Island is famous for its small stretch of white sand beach and abundant marine life.
 There are snorkeling areas located around the island where reefs and coral rock formations are found.
 Tourists can enjoy surfing near the island as the waves here are ideally strong enough for the surfboards.